fkirc/triple-layout-teacher/README.md

-# Magic Layout Teacher
+# Triple Layout Teacher

-An interactive demo for switching between CSS layout algorithms (flow, flexbox, grid, positioned).
+An interactive demo for the three CSS layout algorithms "flow", "flexbox" and "grid".

-Try it out live: https://css-layout-algorithm-demo.netlify.app/
+**Try it out live:** https://css-layout-algorithm-demo.netlify.app/

 This demo is inspired by the article "Understaying Layout Algorithms": https://www.joshwcomeau.com/css/understanding-layout-algorithms/